wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

    <a name="AllServices"></a>

-   ### All Services
+   ### All Azure Services

 1. For <a target="_blank" href="https://portal.azure.com/#allservices"><img width="20" src="https://raw.githubusercontent.com/benc-uk/icon-collection/master/azure-cds/general-17-Home.svg">All services</a>, hold down G and press <strong>B</strong>.

 1. Click "All" for a complete of all services Azure has to offer, arranged within the category order on the left menu.

+   PROTIP: <a target="_blank" href="https://docs.google.com/spreadsheets/d/1P7V69ax3RVCsOfs8viRzI6siZIA-1Yh9z8Bgn3Od7pg/edit?usp=sharing">This spreadsheet of each service offering in Azure</a> from the txt file updated monthly from the <a target="_blank" href="https://azure.microsoft.com/en-us/services/">Microsoft Azure Products Directory</a> by <a target="_blank" href="https://learn.microsoft.com/en-us/answers/questions/762503/list-of-all-available-azure-services-in-spreadshee">User kobulloc-MSFT</a>.
+Some services are not available in all regions. and some are in preview.

+   As of Oct 10, 2023, there are 285 Categories of Azure services (with the number of services in each):

+   1. AI & machine learning - 32
+   1. Analytics - 18
+   1. Compute - 20
+   1. Containers - 9
+   1. Databases - 15
+   1. Developer tools - 9
+   1. DevOps - 10
+   1. Hybrid + multicloud - 15
+   1. Identity - 4
+   1. Integration - 6
+   1. Internet of Things - 22
+   1. Management and governance - 23
+   1. Media - 6
+   1. Migration - 5
+   1. Mixed reality - 5
+   1. Mobile - 11
+   1. Networking - 23
+   1. Security - 17
+   1. Storage - 18
+   1. Virtual desktop infrastructure - 3
+   1. Web - 14
+   <br /><br />

-   PROTIP: This gives you an idea of how vast the Azure offering is, and the product names certification aspirants should know.
+   PROTIP: The above gives you an idea of how vast the Azure offering is, and the product names certification aspirants should know.

    <a name="FullScreen"></a>